 Warning: If your diabetic neuropathy is so bad that you have very little feeling in your feet, please select a low heat settingto avoid damage to your feet, also if you have dry cracked skin using a foot spa is not recommended for you as it can make the skin too soft causing diabetic foot ulcers.

 Some research carried out and published in the Diabetes Journal showed that message on our feet helps improve blood circulation by increasing the elasticity of our arteries and helping to relieve foot pain in diabetes Check Amazon Prices

-If you suffer from swollen feet and legs because of diabetes (edema), this can cause foot pain by putting pressure on the nerves, to help with edema symptoms it is recommended diabetics wear appropriate footwear and socks
+If you suffer from swollen feet and legs because of diabetes (oedema), this can cause foot pain by putting pressure on the nerves, to help with oedema symptoms it is recommended diabetics wear appropriate footwear and socks

 To keep your feet healthy, you should:

 Keeping your blood sugar within your target range is the key to preventing or delaying nerve damage.
 Lower blood sugar levels can even help with the pain.